BradleyChatha/jcli/README.md

 It is entirely possible to use JCLI without needing to use dub, there are just two things to keep in mind.

-1. JCLI has a hard dependency on [JIOC](https://github.com/BradleyChatha/jioc) however, I am the maintainer of this library, and it is a single-file library, so it is both safe to assume it'll stay up-to-date, and it is easy to add into your project.
+1. JCLI has a hard dependency on [JIOC](https://github.com/BradleyChatha/jioc), however I am the maintainer of this library, and it is a single-file library, so it is both safe to assume it'll stay up-to-date, and it is easy to add into your project.

 2. For optional dependencies that JCLI supports, such as asdf, these are locked behind different [versions](#versions) so you only need to include them if you're using